-The springs for the jPod are designed for a 2000 lb load while the jPod weights about 1/2 of that.
+The axle and springs for the jPod are designed for a 3500 lb load while the jPod weights about 1/2 of that.
 This means that if the jPod hits a bump just right, it wants to mimic an Olympic pole vaulter and take to the sky.
 For a while, I removed one of the leafs in the spring and that has helped (we’re at Olympic high jump levels now) but it is obvious that the jPod still has too much spunk for typical off road travel.
 Note: I’ve never had problems pulling the jPod on paved roads.
 It is only the overland travel which creates some jump.

 I’ve read a great deal about the Monroe Trailer Retrofit Kit & finally decided to try it (see pictures below).
 I am impressed with the simplicity of the design & ease of installation.
 Here are the pros of this kit:

 - Good directions & extra parts for customizing